Interesting Facts about the Mountain Gorillas you will be Tracking in Uganda

 9. Baby Mountain Gorillas are smaller than Human Babies:

-Like human babies, baby mountain gorillas depend highly on their mothers for care and protection.
-They rely on their mother’s milk for nourishment and are carried by their mothers for the first few months of life.
+Like human babies, baby mountain gorillas depend heavily on their mothers for care and protection.
+In the first few months, they are carried by their mothers and primarily consume their milk.
 As they grow older, they explore their environment and learn essential survival skills from other troop members.

 10. The greatest Threat to Mountain Gorillas: